ottstreamscore/ottstreamscore/README.md

 - Reliability scoring (7-day window)

 ### User Interface
-- **Server-side DataTables** — Fast filtering and sorting even with thousands of feeds
+- **Server-side DataTables** – Fast filtering and sorting even with thousands of feeds
-- **Group filtering** — Browse by category/group/feed/channel
+- **Group filtering** – Browse by category/group/feed/channel
-- **Search** — Find channels by name or EPG ID (tvg-id)
+- **Search** – Find channels by name or EPG ID (tvg-id)
-- **Historical data** — View past check results for any feed/channel
+- **Historical data** – View past check results for any feed/channel
-- **Dark mode default** — Comfortable viewing
+- **Dark mode default** – Comfortable viewing

 ### Group Audit
-- **Category-wide analysis** — Audit all channels in a group at once
+- **Category-wide analysis** – Audit all channels in a group at once
-- **Smart recommendations** — Find better feeds from other categories based on historical performance
+- **Smart recommendations** – Find better feeds from other categories based on historical performance
-- **Date range filtering** — Analyze feed quality over specific time periods (7 days, 30 days, 90 days, all time, custom)
+- **Date range filtering** – Analyze feed quality over specific time periods (7 days, 30 days, 90 days, all time, custom)
-- **Visual indicators** — Instantly see which channels are optimal (green), need review (yellow), or lack data (gray)
+- **Visual indicators** – Instantly see which channels are optimal (green), need review (yellow), or lack data (gray)
-- **Ignore system** — Dismiss recommendations you don't want and manage ignored feeds
+- **Ignore system** – Dismiss recommendations you don't want and manage ignored feed suggestions
-- **Feed comparison** — View detailed stats and history for current vs. recommended feeds
+- **Feed comparison** – View detailed stats and history for current vs. recommended feeds
-- **Bulk optimization** — Quickly identify multiple channels that could use better alternatives
+- **Bulk optimization** – Quickly identify multiple channels that could use better alternatives

 This helps you systematically improve feed quality across your entire playlist by finding the best available source for each channel, even if it exists in a different category.

+### User Management
+- **Multi-user support** – Create accounts for team members with individual credentials
+- **Security monitoring** – Track login attempts and identify suspicious activity
+- **Account controls** – Reset lockouts, view login logs, manage user access
+- **Audit trail** – Failed login attempt logging with IP addresses and timestamps

+Teams can collaborate securely without sharing passwords, and the team has full visibility into account activity.

 ---